alert

 Do other utilities in this region use Smart Meters?

-What are the benefits of Smart Meters?
+What are the benefits of this technology?

 Is WSSC Water implementing Smart Meters?